cnguy/kayn/README.md

 ## Adding Query Parameters to a Request

 Append `.query(key->value)` to a call to add a query.
 A query is just a regular JavaScript object.
-Therefore, you can either chain multiple query parameters at once, or pass in a whole blob.
+Therefore, you can either chain multiple query parameters together, or pass in a whole blob at once.

 ```javascript
 const config = {